-Patricia Butler, SNDdeN—Pat or Patty, as friends and family called her—was born on August 4, 1944 in Boston.
-She grew up in the small city of Chelsea, MA about 25 minutes from Boston.
+Patricia, Pat or Patty as friends and family call her, was born on August 4, 1944, in Boston.
+She grew up in a small city called Chelsea about 25 minutes from metropolitan Boston.
 Growing up in a mixed Polish, Irish and Italian neighborhood was a gift.
 Being of Polish and Irish extraction herself, she was

 Sister Catherine St. John was born Anne Byrne, and entered the Sisters of Notre Dame de Namur in 1949.
 While most Sisters were missioned to places geographically close to their province centers, Sister Catherine St. John served at schools in Massachusetts, Iowa, California and Hawaii.
 She spent 14 years in Hawaii, and in 1959 was

 Sister Carol Cahill, SNDdeN, entered the Sisters of Notre Dame de Namur in 1954